Rahat-Kibria/cv-project-using-css/README.md

 ## CV Project using CSS

-How to design header, main section, divs, pictures, fonts, footer.
+How to design header, main section, divs, pictures, fonts, footer..